ktjayamanna/redis-for-numpy/README.md

 specified vector (often a learned embedding), or the most similar to the vector of an element that is already part of the Vector Set.

-Moreover, Vector sets implement optional hybrid search capabilities: it is possible to associate attributes to all or to a subset of elements in the set, and then, using the `FILTER` option of the `VSIM` command, to ask for items similar to a given vector but also passing a filter specified as a simple mathematical expression (Like `".year > 1950"` or similar).
+Moreover, Vector sets implement optional filtered search capabilities: it is possible to associate attributes to all or to a subset of elements in the set, and then, using the `FILTER` option of the `VSIM` command, to ask for items similar to a given vector but also passing a filter specified as a simple mathematical expression (Like `".year > 1950"` or similar).
+This means that **you can have vector similarity and scalar filters at the same time**.

 ## Installation